mgaudin/Hy2roresO/docs/user-docs/presentation.rst

 Hypotheses
 ~~~~~~~~~~

-Some hypothesis were made during the computing of the plugin.
-For more details about these hypothesis,
+Some hypotheses were made during the computing of the plugin.
+For more details about these hypotheses,
 please refer to the Programmer Documentation.

 .. figure:: ../_static/strahler.png